Systemcluster/ecs_bench_suite/readme.md

 * 10,000 entities with `(A, B, C, D)` components.
 * 10,000 entities with `(A, B, C, E)` components.

-Test:

-Three systems accessing the following components mutably, where each system swaps the values stored in each component:
+**Test**: Three systems accessing the following components mutably, where each system swaps the values stored in each component:

 * `(A, B)`
 * `(C, D)`